 e-mailing to a Shipper’s e-mail address most recently (and specifically) notified in writing to First Gas; and/or

-posting the invoice as one or more PDF files [on OATIS].
+posting the invoice as one or more PDF files on OATIS.

 Payment by a Shipper

-Subject to sections 11.25, 11.26 and 11.27, and to receiving invoices under sections 11.15 and/or 11.17, each Shipper shall pay to First Gas the aggregate amount stated on each such invoice by direct credit to First Gas’ bank account stated on that invoice (or to such other bank account notified by First Gas in writing) by the later of:
+Subject to sections 11.28, 11.29 and 11.30, and to receiving invoices under sections 11.18 and/or 11.20, each Shipper shall pay to First Gas the aggregate amount stated on each the invoice by direct credit to First Gas’ bank account stated on the invoice (or to any other bank account notified by First Gas in writing) by the later of:

 the 20th Day of the Month in which the invoice is issued; and

-10 Business Days after such invoiced is issued.
+10 Business Days after the invoiced is issued.

 Each Shipper shall immediately notify First Gas of the invoice numbers and the respective amounts to which any payment by the Shipper relates.